 My company has spent hundreds of thousands of dollars on link building services, and here’s why:

 1. It Saves Time

 What some people don’t realize is that both white hat or black hat link building tactics are huge time killers.
 Let’s say you want to focus on white hat link acquisition.

 If you want to acquire backlinks through outreach, you need to:

-- Create a quality content asset that’s worth promoting
+- Create a quality SEO content asset that’s worth promoting

 - Prospect for relevant link opportunities